SonyaMoisset/Pluralsight_Training/README.md

 ## jQuery
 - jQuery: Getting Started by Craig Shoemaker

+## Web Application
+- Building a Web Application with Polymer.js and Material Design by Bill Stavroulakis

 ## In Progress
 - Introduction to Web Development
 - JavaScript Build Animation With Gulp.js